FAR®

 • Predictive validity analysis of learning disability demonstrated a significant discriminant function, with an overall classification rate of 96.7%.

-Video - Need a test for dyslexia and other reading disorders?
-Dr. Feifer explains why you need the FAR.
+Video - Why use the FAR to test for dyslexia and other reading disorders?

 FAR author, Dr. Steven Feifer, explains what the Feifer Assessment of Reading offers that other tests for dyslexia do not, and why it is not just another reading test.
 He shares that the FAR is a diagnostic achievement test that doesn't simply give you a student's reading level, but tells you WHY the student is at that level, which leads to better intervention selection.